caohanh1502/Zalo-Login-JS/README.md

 - Go to Zalo Dev page: https://developers.zalo.me/apps
 - Copy the app ID of your application and paste it into stringvalue.js
 - Set "Callback URL" to point to auth.html: ```https://developers.zalo.me/app/<Your_App_ID>login```
 - You will also need to turn off "Check secret key when calling api get access token".
+If you want to use this then please modify the request body in auth.html
 - Upload files to your web hosting, then verify the domain: ```https://developers.zalo.me/app/<Your_App_ID>/verify-domain```

 ### Get rid of the saved access token (force logout):